turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 ### Iteration 0 - Deliverables

-**Enter all of your information in [this google sheet](https://docs.google.com/spreadsheets/d/1YDI4TAFdkOhpcFatdGONR7QtlDZVOpsvJVimtX77M6I/edit?usp=sharing).**
+**Turn in all deliverables via [this google sheet](https://docs.google.com/spreadsheets/d/1YDI4TAFdkOhpcFatdGONR7QtlDZVOpsvJVimtX77M6I/edit?usp=sharing).**

 By the end of the day, Day 1:
 * The link to your repo (hint: use [Create-React-App](https://frontend.turing.io/lessons/module-3/react-2-the-how.html) to start your project!)